piku235/JungiThemeBundle/Resources/doc/installation.md

 #### Setup fallback theme resolver

 In the previous steps we were setting the primary theme resolver.
-A fallback theme resolver is very helpful in situations when a primary theme resolver doesn't match any theme for the request.
+A fallback theme resolver is very helpful when a primary theme resolver doesn't match any theme for the request.
 To setup a fallback theme resolver we have to follow the same steps as for the primary theme resolver.
 We only must change the key `primary` to `fallback`.

 ```yml
 # app/config/config.yml